fakela/documentation/get-started/mindee-glossary.md

   description: 'mindee glossary'
 ---
 ## Mindee glossary
 This glossary introduces common Mindee terminology.
+You will frequently encounter these concepts throughout this docs as Mindee is centered around them

 - **Models**: A model is a machine learning file that can be trained to carry out specific tasks such as extracting the total amount info from receipts etc.
 - **Documents**: This includes a semi-structured documents such as an invoice, receipt, ID document, W9-forms, train-ticket etc in a PDF or image format.